How Many Four Digit Combinations Are There

 Combinatorial Designs and Their Applications

 Recent developments in combinatorial design theory include the construction of new families of designs and the development of efficient algorithms for finding designs with specific properties.
-These advances are crucial for developing more robust and efficient communication systems and experimental protocols.
+These advances are crucial for developing more strong and efficient communication systems and experimental protocols.

 Probabilistic Combinatorics